Jakarta International Stadium

 Jakarta International Stadium – design description

-The plan of building a new international-standard stadium in Jakarta dates back to early 21st century.
+The plan of building a new international-standard stadium in Jakarta dates back to the early 21st century.
 In the extremely dense urban fabric of the Indonesian capital there was only one venue meeting both domestic and international needs: Gelora Bung Karno (GBK).
 Because it became the default home of football side Persija (after the old Lebak Bulus got demolished), GBK often saw event dates clash with football games.
 And with Persija being able to draw immense crowds, the need for a new stadium was clear for years.

+The stadium has been targeted for completion in 2019.
 By far the most impressive thing about the new stadium is its scale.
 Don't confuse it with capacity, though.
 With 82,000 seats it's indeed a grand stadium but Gelora Bung Karno used to host over 100,000 people so Jakartans are used to this.
 However, the sheer volume of the new stadium is hard to imagine.
 GBK is 35 metres tall, while the new International Stadium rises to 73 metres!

 The building's outline will thus dominate the landscape of North Jakarta, where not many tall buildings are based.
 Interestingly, the stadium will make use of this as an advantage, offering a 360-degree sky view deck on top, giving visitors a panorama of the city and a view of the sea in the north.